10dollars/tendollars.github.io.raw/_posts/2014-07-24-thricedotted.md

 I go by [thricedotted](http://twitter.com/thricedotted) on the internet, and I am a 20-something kid living in Seattle going to grad school for computer science.
 I also have a cat that I like to spend a lot of time petting!
 That should cover most major axes of my identity.

-#### Why do you think it's so satisfying to interact with bots?
-What do you think it is about Twitter's structure that makes it so appropriate for botmaking?
+#### Why do you think it's so satisfying to interact with bots, and what do you think it is about Twitter's structure that makes it so appropriate for botmaking?

 You're always waiting for a serendipity moment.
 I think most folks don't have high expectations for a bot's response, but as soon as they're able to read any meaning into it at all, it becomes a little exciting.
 We -- or at least I -- love pattern recognition and filling in context.
 When a bot is able to produce content that lets us do that, it's a very satisfying feeling.